mmurph211/Autocomplete/README.md

 `srcType` is not `"dom"` or the `datalist` element is not natively supported by the browser.
 Default is `true`.

+**offsetTop**
+Integer.
+If the autocomplete dropdown is not displaying directly under the `input` field, adjust this option to change the dropdown's vertical position.
+Negative integers also accepted.
+Default is `0`.

+**offsetLeft**
+Integer.
+If the autocomplete dropdown is not displaying directly aligned with the `input` field, adjust this option to change the dropdown's horizontal position.
+Negative integers also accepted.
+Default is `0`.

 **highlightColor**
 String.
 The color value to set as the text color for highlighted autocomplete values.
 If a browser is using its native autocomplete interface, this option is ignored.